 Federal Ministry for Family Affairs, Senior Citizens, Women and Youth

-The nationwide representative survey of the very old population in North Rhine-Westphalia NRW80+ has shown that most very old people are satisfied with their lives.
-Nevertheless, there are differences in the quality of life in old age, for example between men and women or between people in private households and nursing homes.
-In order to establish a corresponding data set throughout Germany, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) supports a representative survey of the population aged 80 and over in Germany (D80+) for three years.
+The state-wide, representative survey of the old-aged population in North Rhine-Westphalia NRW80+ has shown that most old-aged people are satisfied with their lives.
+Nevertheless, there are differences in the quality of life in old age, for example between men and women or people in private households and in nursing homes.
+In order to build up a nationwide data base, the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) funded a representative survey of the population aged 80 and over in Germany (D80+) for three years.

-The survey on the quality of life of people in old age is being extended to the whole of Germany in cooperation with the German Centre of Gerontology (DZA).
-A central goal is to achieve compatibility to the German Ageing Survey (DEAS) conducted at the DZA.
-This makes it possible to combine findings on middle age with those for old age.
+The extension of the survey on the quality of life of people in old age to the whole of Germany was carried out in cooperation with the German Center for Gerontology (DZA).
+A central goal was the connectivity to the German Aging Survey (DEAS) conducted at the DZA.
+This made it possible to combine findings on middle age with those for old age.

 ceres – Cologne Center for Ethics, Rights, Economics, and Social Sciences of Health